AbstractEndeavors/abstract-ai/README.md

 ## Overview

-`api_calls.py` serves as a bridge between your application and the OpenAI GPT-3 API.
+`api_calls.py` serves as a bridge between your application and the OpenAI GPT API.
 It provides a convenient interface for sending requests, managing responses, and controlling the behavior of the API calls.
 This module is highly customizable, allowing you to establish prompts, instructions, and response handling logic.

 ## Images